 Labor Cost Calculator

-Calculate employer cost, monthly total payroll cost, annual cost and labor cost per hour – as a quick estimate for businesses, freelancers and pricing.
+Calculate employer cost, annual cost and labor cost per hour – using either a German 2026 capped contribution estimate or a custom overhead percentage.

 Calculate now